agrestio/agrest/UPGRADE-NOTES.md

 ### LinkRestAdapter is removed [#245](https://github.com/nhl/link-rest/issues/340)

 The adapter was deprecated for a while in favor of `AgFeatureProvider` and `AgModuleProvider`.
-Not it is finally removed.
+Now it is finally removed.

 ### "link-rest-legacy-date-encoders" module is removed [#245](https://github.com/nhl/link-rest/issues/340)